Injectivity w.r.t. Distribution of Elements in the Compressed Sequences Derived from Primitive Sequences over $Z/p^eZ$: Introduction

 The rest of this article is organized as follows.
-In Section \ref{sect:main}, we prepare notations and present our main theorems.
-In Section \ref{sect:pf-main}, we prove our main theorems.
-In Section \ref{sect:new-map}, three family of entropy-preserving maps are constructed, based on our main theorem.
-In the last section, a summary is given.
+In Sect. \ref{sect:main}, we present the formal definitions and our main results.
+In Sect. \ref{sect:pf-main}, we give the detailed proof for our main results.
+In Sect. \ref{sect:conclusion}, we give a summary and also comment on future work.